 Exploring Alpha Falls at McConnells Mill State Park

-Though Alpha Falls is not the most powerful of McConnells Mill State Park’s waterfalls, this one boasts being the tallest single drop of those in the park.
+Though Alpha Falls is not the most powerful of McConnells Mill State Park’s waterfalls, this one is the tallest single drop of any of the waterfalls in this park.
 Alpha Falls drops about 60 feet!

 Where to begin your hike to Alpha Falls